 A game of golf takes place on a huge course, with up to 19 holes over five or six miles!
 A single game of golf can lead to your burning between 1500 and 2000 calories, depending on the style of the course and the amount of equipment you’re carrying between holes.

 Then, one you arrive at the next hole, you are swinging golf clubs as hard as you can in order to get your round off to a good start.
 This works the muscles in your arms and burns more calories.
 All this calorie burning will lead to weight loss.
+Not only this, but golf can help you build on muscles that you might not otherwise work on a daily basis.
+This leads onto our next point.

 2. It’s a full-body workout